Content

 Frequently Asked Questions

 It is normal to feel sadness during the Christmas season.
 It may happen because of social, financial, and many other factors.
-Holiday blues normally fade away when holidays end, but if these feelings remain for longer, consider seeing a mental health professional.
+Holiday blues normally fade away when holidays end, but if these feelings remain for longer, consider seeing a healthcare professional.

 Seek assistance from friends and family, take care of yourself, and make sure your expectations from the holiday season are reasonable.
-Remember to see a mental health specialist if the symptoms become prolonged or unbearable.
+Remember to see a healthcare professional if the symptoms become prolonged or unbearable.

 According to NAMI, holidays can make mental health disorders worse, including clinical depression.
 However, this is not always the case, and some people with depression may not experience the aggravation of symptoms.